-A lesser known health hazard resulting from exposure to gasoline and its constituents, namely lead, is toxicity.
+A lesser known health hazard resulting from exposure to gasoline is toxicity.
 Over exposure to petroleum hydrocarbon vapor can cause depression of the central nervous system.
-Inhalation of high concentrations of gasoline can cause chemical pneumonia and/or pulmonary edema.
-Repeated or prolonged skin exposure to gasoline or gasoline contaminated materials can cause dermatitis or even blistering of the skin.
-Lead poisoning, a potential hazard for this site, can be caused through inhalation of lead particulates or dermal absorbtion through high levels of lead contamination.
-Caution should be given in handling of any contaminated soils to ensure worker safety.
+Inhalation of high concentrations of gasoline can cause chemical pneumonia and/ or pulmonary edema.
+Repeated of prolonged skin exposure to gasoline or gasoline contaminated materials can cause dermatitis or even blistering of the skin.